cp-elastic/Docker-Test-Environment/README.md

-# consultant-training-env
 ## About
-**Version 8.15.0**<br>
+**Version 8.19.7**<br>
-This is a project to have an enviroment for consultants to demo/test/train on that is easy and fast to set up. <br>
+This is a project to have an environment for consultants to demo/test/train on that is easy and fast to set up. <br>
 It is tested and working on a single **e2-standard-4** running Debian with **500GB** disk.
 <br>
 <br>